 Location of text to be updated: NEW TEXT TO BE INSERTED Section (from A.1 to B.6(e)) A.1 Page number (1-25) 2 Line number (1-47) 3 - first text addition Current text Proposed update involves text/topics not currently addressed in the Preamble.
-NEW TEXT TO BE INSERTED Proposed update (revised text) To ascertain consistency in approach, elevate transparency, and enhance credibility of IARC monographs, a formalized process for updating the Preamble will follow the WHO Handbook for Guideline Development (WHO, 2014) be added to provide specific, formal guidance on how and when Preamble updates will be conducted.
+NEW TEXT TO BE INSERTED Proposed update (revised text) To ascertain consistency in approach, elevate transparency, and enhance credibility of IARC monographs, a formalized process for updating the Preamble will follow the WHO Handbook for Guideline Development (WHO, 2014) Subsequently, it is suggested that an entire new section be added to provide specific, formal guidance on how and when Preamble updates will be conducted.
 Brief rationale for update (max.
 200 words) Currently, the Preamble appears to be inconsistently and sporadically revised or updated.
 The current draft does not contain information regarding the specific method by which the Preamble itself should be updated.
 A transparent, specific methodology by which the Preamble would be modified and/or updated would provide consistency for future updates.
 IARC should consider following a formalized guideline process document such as the WHO (2014) document in developing the revised IARC Preamble.
 This guidance is intended for any WHO department, program or staff member wishing to produce a guideline; members of a WHO guideline steering group; members of a WHO guideline development group (GDG); members of a WHO guideline external review group; and anyone interested in understanding how WHO develops guidelines.
 Following a formalized process such as that suggested by the WHO (2014) would assist the IARC monograph program in ensuring the Preamble's consistency, transparency, and accountability as well as its credibility.

-References if any $(may \gamma)$ WHO.
+Perferences if any (may 5) WHO.
 2014.
-WHO Handbook for Guideline Development.
+WHO Handbook for Guideline References, if any (max.
+5) Development.
 2 nd Edition.
 WHO; Geneva.

-NEW TEXT TO BE INSERTED
+Lagation of taxt to be undeted: NEW TEXT TO BE INSERTED

-Location of text to be updated: NEW IEAT TO BE INSERTED
+Location of text to be updated:

 Section (from A.1 to B.6(e)) A.1

 Page number (1-25) 2

 Line number (1-47) 3 - second text addition

-Current text Proposed update involves text/topics not currently
+Commant toyt Proposed update involves text/topics not currently

 Current text addressed in the Preamble.

 NEW TEXT TO BE INSERTED

 Proposed update (revised text) The process for updating the Preamble will include multiple opportunities for stakeholder and public comment.

 Brief rationale for update (max.
 200 words) The current IARC preamble does not specifically address how and when public or stakeholder comments will be collected, considered, and reflected on in the monograph development process.
 The Preamble should specifically identify multiple points in the update process when public and stakeholder comments will be collected, how it will be collected, and subsequently how it will be disseminated, evaluated, and integrated into the process.

 References, if any (max.
 5) Institute of Medicine (IOM).
 2011.
 Finding What Works in Health Care: Standards for Systematic Reviews.
 J. Eden et al. eds.
 NAS; Washington, DC.
 WHO.
 2014.
 WHO Handbook for Guideline Development.
 2 nd Edition.
 WHO; Geneva.